PSLmodels/Tax-Calculator/taxcalc/validation/README.md

-provide the ability to conduct cross-model validation work using any two tax models that read input formatted as expected by the [Internet TAXSIM model](http://users.nber.org/~taxsim/taxsim-calc9/index.html) and write output formatted as written by Internet TAXSIM with intermediate results.
+provide the ability to conduct cross-model validation work using any two tax models that read input formatted as expected by the [Internet TAXSIM model](http://users.nber.org/~taxsim/taxsim-calc9/index.html) and write output formatted as written by the Internet TAXSIM model.
 The ability to read and write tax information in Internet-TAXSIM format is provided by the SimpleTaxIO class in the OSPC taxcalc package and by simtax.py, which is a Python program that provides a command-line interface to the SimpleTaxIO class.